mui/material-ui/docs/data/joy/getting-started/overview/overview.md

 ## Start now

-Quickly get started with Joy UI through some of these useful resources:
+Get started with Joy UI today through some of these useful resources:

 {{"component": "modules/components/JoyStartingLinksCollection.js"}}